saran-io/serverless-backend-firestore/README.md

 You can set custom rules for eslint in `.eslintrc.json` file, Added at project root.

 ## Bugs or improvements
 Every project needs improvements, Feel free to report any bugs or improvements.
-Pull requests are always welcome.
+The doors are always open for PR's (Pull Requests)

 ## License
 This project is open-sourced software licensed under the MIT License.
 See the LICENSE file for more information.
 If you have any more questions about